bajamircea/cpp-play/src/cpp_util_lib/unique_handle.md

   return true;
 }
 ```

-The particular C version above avoids testing `file` before closing, it only tested
+The particular C version above avoids initializing `file` and also avoid testing
-the `result` and assumes that the `file` is not `nullptr`.
-It might gain something
+`file` before closing, it only tested the `result` and assumes that the `file` is
-out of that, though it's playing with fire.
-NOTE: this is a trick similar to the
+not `nullptr`.
+It might gain something out of that, though it's playing with fire.
-one used in linear find value with sentinel equal to the value where the loop only
+NOTE: this is a trick similar to the one used in linear find value with sentinel
-has to test for the sentinel, not for the end, compared with the `std::find` that
+equal to the value where the loop only has to test for the value, not for the end,
-needs to test for end and value in the loop.
+compared with the `std::find` that needs to test for end and value in the loop.

+NOTE: the code above, relies on the contract that the C API (`fopen_s` in this
+case) only sets the `out_ptr` if it succeeds, we make all sort of assumptions about
+C APIs: equally we assume in the `unique_handle` usage that on failure the `out_ptr`
+is not garbage.

-Performance-wise the `unique_ptr` C++ version tests the `FILE*` in addition to the
+Performance-wise the `unique_handle` C++ version initializes the handle member to the
+invalid value, tests the `FILE*` in addition to the `result` and requires the
-`result` and requires the compiler to optmise out the move operations.
+compiler to optmise out the move operations.

-The advantages of the `unique_ptr` C++ version are that it:
+The advantages of the `unique_handle` C++ version are that it:
 - allows reuse: you only need to wrap `fopen_s` once in your application
 - prevents coding errors where the file is not closed on some return branch

+You could maybe claw back the initialization by using a uninitialized raw pointer
+when calling the C API, and declaring and initializing a `unique_handle` after the
+C API in the success case, but you go back to error prone code that's not as reusable.

 ## Why use handle_arg, why not use raw handles?